 The Merrill Egg Farm

 The Merrill Egg Farm sat on what is now Downtown Eagle.
-The main office and site for the farm sat where the Eagle Fire Department currently is and stretched 68 acres in area.
+The main office and site for the farm sat where the Eagle Fire Department currently is and stretched 68 acres.
 In 1952 Reid Merrill started his poultry farm with a 30 ft by 80 ft laying house and 1000 hens.
 At that time the eggs were sold to a small dairy farm.
 Eventually, Merrill’s eggs were sold to most local stores including Albertsons, M&W Markets, and Associated Food Stores, and also many local restaurants.
 Eventually, Merrill’s Egg Farm had grown to over 500,000 chickens and was the largest poultry producer in the Northwest.
-All of the Merrill family members worked on the farm, including myself!
-All summer since I was 11 throughout high school I worked there from 7:30 in the morning until 4:30 in the afternoon.
+All of the Merrill family members worked on the farm, including me!
+All summer since I was 11 throughout high school I worked there from 7:30 until 4:30 every day.
 This is where we all learned how to work hard and be a part of a team.
 If our work wasn’t done, the eggs couldn’t be delivered to the stores.
 It was as simple as that.

 In 1989, an electrical fire started in one of the buildings and the farm was declared a total loss.
 The farm was moved over to the 400 acres in Emmett the Merrill’s had purchased a few years prior and the operation was rebuilt.
 What is now known as Merrill Park was Reid’s generous donation to the community that supported the farm and his family for over 50 years.
 Every year during Memorial day weekend you must visit the “Flags of Honor” display.
 This is a program Nancy Merrill, my mother, set up when she was the mayor.
 It was a way to honor Reid’s service in the army along with all those who have served.